 - All Freshmen take an innovative, interdisciplinary music, theater and design course

 - Rich and varied arts program: drawing, painting, 3-D Studio, jewelry making, theater arts, dance, music.
-Advanced Placement in both art history and studio art
+Advanced Placement in studio art

 - Decision Making and Transitions courses help students make healthy, well-informed choices in personal lives and college selection process